sndeep4all/angular-jointjs-graph/README.md

     corresponding backend entity model.

-  * `linkMarkupParams`: A factory returning SVG attributes used to style the links between graph nodes associated with relationship models.
-The factory will receive a hash object with the keys defined in `linkModelProperties` and the values taken from the corresponding backend relationship model.
+  * `linkMarkupParams`: A factory returning SVG attributes used to style the links between graph nodes associated with relation models.
+The factory will receive a hash object with the keys defined in `linkModelProperties` and the values taken from the corresponding backend model.

 ### <a name="init"></a>Initialization